skorotkiy/JourneyJournal/SETUP.md

 - **run-api.ps1**
 	- Starts the backend API server (ASP.NET Core)
+		- Usage:
+			- Option 1 (if you are already in a PowerShell window): `./scripts/run-api.ps1`
+			- Option 2 (from Command Prompt/cmd): `powershell -File scripts/run-api.ps1`
-	- Usage: `pwsh ./scripts/run-api.ps1`
+			- Option 3 (PowerShell Core or Windows PowerShell): `pwsh ./scripts/run-api.ps1`

 - **run-web.ps1**
 	- Starts the frontend React web client (Vite dev server)
+		- Usage:
+			- Option 1 (if you are already in a PowerShell window): `./scripts/run-web.ps1`
+			- Option 2 (from Command Prompt/cmd): `powershell -File scripts/run-web.ps1`
-	- Usage: `pwsh ./scripts/run-web.ps1`
+			- Option 3 (PowerShell Core or Windows PowerShell): `pwsh ./scripts/run-web.ps1`

 You can run these scripts from the project root in any PowerShell terminal.
 They automate the most common setup and development steps for you.